 The 2009-10 NBA season was one of the most memorable and surprising seasons ever.
 It was also my rookie season.
-The newly NBA expansion team, Las Vegas Icons, drafted me.
+The newly NBA expansion team, Las Vegas Knights, drafted me.
 The team colors were gold that reflected with the glamorous casinos and hotels of the Las Vegas Strip, and the color blue that coincided with the main color of the flag.
 To play for a brand new team in the league full of young, energetic players thrilled me.
 As a team, we adopted a fast-paced offense-oriented system, which was very fun and entertaining.
 It was great because we were athletic, fast, and loved the three-point shot, which would eventually earned us the nickname “Bomb Squad.”

 Coach Grant was a tall, bronze complexioned man with gray hair and striking features.
 He dressed so immaculate, and looked like he belonged on the pages of the GQ magazines.
 To play for Coach Grant was great because he made the game fun for the team.
 He allowed us to play basketball freely as long as we think team first, and played the game the correct way, which would allow the team to win many games and achieved great things.